fea-education/web-frontend-howto/docs/goals.md

 Measures the cumulative sum of all individual layout shift scores that occur during the entire lifespan of the page

+### Interaction to Next Paint (INP)

+_([Limited Browser Support as of 08.2024](https://developer.mozilla.org/en-US/docs/Web/API/PerformanceEventTiming/interactionId#browser_compatibility))_ INP improves on FID by observing all interactions on a page, beginning from the input delay, to the time it takes to run event handlers, and finally up until the browser has painted the next frame.

 ### First Input Delay (FID)

-Measures the delay between the time when a user interacts with a page (e.g., clicks a button, taps on a link) and the time when the browser responds to that interaction
+_([Succeeded by INP](https://web.dev/articles/inp#inp-vs-fid))_ Measures the delay between the time when a user interacts with a page (e.g., clicks a button, taps on a link) and the time when the browser responds to that interaction

 ### Size of Network resources